waynewu6250/CaBERT-SLU/README.md

 * This repository provides the code for training and inferencing the CaBERT-SLU framework with datasets MDC and SGD.
 * A simple pytorch implementation of CaBERT-SLU and other baseline models.
 * State-of-the-art results for joint multi dialog act and slot predictions in SLU (Until Aug 2021).
-* The paper is available and will be presented at [Interspeech 2021](https://www.interspeech2021.org/).
+* The paper is available here: https://www.isca-speech.org/archive/interspeech_2021/wu21d_interspeech.html and was presented at [Interspeech 2021](https://www.interspeech2021.org/).

 ---